Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Everything is a tradeoff," Nofl murmured, and turned away from his instrument to address a different one.
 "And every form of life adapts to its circumstances.
 Now compare Ten’Gewek blood to Human blood."

 He summoned another sample for comparison.
-Side-by-side the two were similar… but not identical, Julian could see.
+Side-by-side the two were similar... but not identical, Julian could see.

 "Your blood is thicker, and carries more hemoglobin than even a Human.
 But, they have something you don’t."

 He tapped his finger on the projection, indicating a white cell.
 "These are part of your *‘immune system’* which is how your body fights against disease.
 The Ten’Gewek have a *strong* immune system," he said, prompting much pride and preening from both Vemik and the Singer.
 Then he wiped it off their faces.
 "The Human one is *godlike."*

-"...Dunno if I’d go that far *with those particular words,* Nofl…" Julian cautioned, but the Singer waved a hand.
+"...Dunno if I’d go that far *with those particular words,* Nofl..."
+Julian cautioned, but the Singer waved a hand.

 "I learned a word.
 High-pear-bole-ee?
 But yes, be careful with gods," she cautioned Nofl.
 "Always best to be careful."